-What Contractors Need to Know About GSA Schedule Order Terminations and Settlements
+What Contractors Need to Know About Contract Order Terminations and Settlements

-Government | 4 Min Read
+Government | 6 Min Read

-While the GSA Multiple Award Schedule presents lucrative opportunities for its buyers and sellers, there are few possible hiccups that can happen throughout the life of your contract that contractors should be aware of.
-One such possibility is for the government to terminate a specific task or delivery order.
+With the new administration in full swing now, we are all navigating a slew of changes from Executive Orders, to new regulations, and spending habits.
+One change we are seeing affecting contractors right away is the government terminating a specific task or delivery order through GSA Multiple Award Schedules (MAS) and other contract vehicles, as part of the Department of Government Efficiency's (DOGE) initiative to cut spending.
 Why does this happen and when could it happen to you?
-It’s important to plan for all different types of scenarios with your GSA contract so you aren’t caught off guard and know how to handle each situation.
-Here’s what you need to know about GSA Schedule order terminations and settlements.
+It’s important to plan for all different types of scenarios with your federal contracts so you aren’t caught off guard and know how to handle each situation.
+Here’s what you need to know about order terminations and settlements.

-What is a GSA Schedule Order Termination?
+What is a Contract Order Termination?

 The government can terminate a contract task or delivery order for commercial items either for the government’s convenience or for a specific cause.
 The official legal jargon is outlined in Federal Acquisition Regulation (FAR) 8.406-5 Termination for the Government’s Convenience.
-While this sounds like the government can just terminate an order whenever they feel like it, it’s not necessarily a regular occurrence and doesn’t usually benefit an agency to end a contract order.
-However, there are some cases where it’s in the best interest for the government to terminate an order.
-Here’s what the FAR says about it:

 (a) An ordering activity Contracting Officer may terminate individual orders for the government’s convenience.
 Terminations for the government’s convenience shall comply with FAR 12.403.